The Real Good Food Company, Inc. (RGF): History, Ownership, Mission, How It Works & Makes Money

 Shareholder Type Ownership, % Notes

-Solace Capital Partners ~100% Acquired the company's assets out of Chapter 11 bankruptcy in August 2024.
+Solace Capital Partners ~100% Private equity firm that acquired the company's assets in August 2024.
 Holds controlling equity interest.

-Former Public Shareholders 0% Equity was cancelled as part of the bankruptcy and acquisition process.
+Former Public Shareholders 0% Equity was cancelled as part of the Chapter 11 bankruptcy and acquisition process.

-Management/Other Minimal/Residual Specific details on any management incentive plans under new ownership are typically private.
+Management/Incentive Plans Minimal/Residual Specific details on management incentive equity are defintely private under the new ownership.

 The Real Good Food Company, Inc. (RGF) Mission and Values